- 1. You’re Lazy

 How To Fix It

 Look at the bigger picture.
-You did well to save on your grocery bill but it doesn’t give you a licence to be careless in other areas.
+You did well to save on your grocery bill, but it doesn’t give you a license to be careless in other areas.
 Approach spending larger amounts the same way you approach spending small amounts.